Souvik-7/Grocery_Ecommerce_NourishNow/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the (LICENSE).
 Feel free to use ( Only for educational purposes), modify, and distribute it as per the terms of the license.

 ---